pebencze/42Cpp03/README.md

 3. Automatic Member-Wise Assignment:
 •	If your class does not manage dynamic memory or other resources that need special handling, the default assignment operator is often sufficient.

+### Shallow Copy vs. Deep Copy:
+A shallow copy duplicates the original element but doesn't replicate any elements that the original element references.
+A deep copy duplicates not only the original element but also any elements that the original element references.

 ### Order of Constructors and destructors

 **Base class constructor first, derived class constructor next**